dalpaka/inpkg.h/README.md

 ## Important notice

-Must have Mingw installed with gcc for Windows config
+Must have MinGW installed with gcc for Windows config

 (Linux is not that important because gcc should usually be preinstalled for the vast majority of distros)